Tarundomakonda/wireshark-network-analysis/README.md

 ## Author
 Tarun Kumar Domakonda
 ---
-Project 2 :

-# 🛡️ Port Scan Detection using Nmap & Wireshark
+## 🛡️ Project 2: Port Scan Detection

 ## 📌 Project Overview
 This project simulates a network reconnaissance attack using Nmap and analyzes the traffic using Wireshark to detect port scanning behavior.